-1. INTRODUCTION
+1 - INTRODUCTION

-This study is part of a research program initiated in 1991 by Carvalho at the University of Porto and University of Florida1.
+This study is part of a research program initiated in 1991 by the author at the University of Porto and University of Florida.
 The aim of the project is to explore methods to evaluate, predict and preview the acoustical qualities of churches.
 The program has included two major components to date:

 - Objective studies of existing churches Measurements were taken in 41 Portuguese Catholic churches, at multiple locations in each room.
-Several objective acoustical parameters were measured (RT, EDT, C80, D50, TS, L, BR_RT, BR_L, RASTI)1. - Subjective studies of existing churches This has included both evaluating live musical performances in 36 churches and speech intelligibility testing.
-This work is characterized by the use of a sample of listeners, evaluation of several locations in each room, assessment of many rooms and comprehensive statistical analysis of the data2.
+Several objective acoustical parameters were measured (RT, EDT, C80, D50, TS, L, BR, RT, BR, L, RASTI) (Carvalho 1994). - Subjective studies of existing churches This has included both evaluating live musical performances in 36 churches and speech intelligibility testing.
+This work is characterized by the use of a sample of listeners, evaluation of several locations in each room, assessment of many rooms and comprehensive statistical analysis of the data (Carvalho et al. 1996).

-This paper presents a report concerning relationships between subjective and objective acoustical parameters and with the architectural features found in this large sample of churches.
+This paper presents a preparatory report concerning relationships between subjective and objective acoustical parameters and with the architectural features found in this large sample of churches.
+A paper in the continuation of this work is expected to be presented at the 133rd Meeting of the Acoustical Society of America in State College, concerning relationships between speech intelligibility and objective acoustic measures and architectural features.

-2. METHODOLOGY
+2 - METHODOLOGY

-2.1 Method Summary
+2.1 - Method Summary